RaoulLuque/PlantSwap/README.md

 The above logo was generated
 using [Dall-E](https://openai.com/index/dall-e/).

-This project is used the [fullstack fastapi template](https://github.com/fastapi/full-stack-fastapi-template) as its starting point.
+This project used the [fullstack fastapi template](https://github.com/fastapi/full-stack-fastapi-template) as its starting point.

 # Starting up the application